Grandma’s Shop Sells More than You? 7 Innovative Ways To Improve Your SaaS Conversion Rate

 Put plenty of effort and energy into your copywriting.
 Good copywriting means bucking the trend in your industry and the tired ways brands usually express themselves.

-Groove is a great example of the type of copywriting that converts.
+Groove is a great example of the type of copywriting that will make a SaaS landing page convert.
 The company’s word choices are bold and unique, and it has developed a memorable brand voice.

 Screen capture of Groove’s homepage featuring their distinctive copywriting (Image source)